 How to Request an Interpreter:

 - Fill out the form completely and specifically, including all information requested in each box.
 If you are submitting a request for more than one interpreter, please complete one form per language needed.
-If the form is filled out incompletely, it will be returned for completion before the request can be accommodated.
+If the form is filled out incompletely, you will be contacted for completion before the request can be accommodated.

 - Before submitting the form, ensure that the phone number provided can reach the individual, the student and/or family currently lives at the listed address, and the individual does not speak English.

-- The form will be processed and an interpreter will be assigned to the case.
+- Once submitted, the form will be processed and an interpreter will be assigned to the case.
+You will be contacted by e-mail to confirm the assignment.
 Please keep in mind that the turnaround on an average interpreter request is up to one week.